Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJob.md

 ```

 This command gets the job that has the ID Job01.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get all active jobs for a job schedule
 ```
-PS C:\>Get-AzureBatchJob -JobScheduleId "JobSchedule27" -Filter "state eq 'active'" -BatchContext $Context CommonEnvironmentSettings   :
+PS C:\>Get-AzBatchJob -JobScheduleId "JobSchedule27" -Filter "state eq 'active'" -BatchContext $Context CommonEnvironmentSettings   :
 Constraints                 : Microsoft.Azure.Commands.Batch.Models.PSJobConstraints
 CreationTime                : 7/25/2015 9:15:44 PM